Heaveness/social-network-api-mongodb/README.md

 }
 ```

-To update a Thought by ID: use PUT request
+To update a Thought by ID: **use PUT request with a raw JSON body**
 ```
-Send a PUT request to /api/thoughts/thoughtId with a raw JSON body:

 {
     "thoughtText": "This is an updated Thought!",
 }
 ```

-To create a new Reaction: use POST request
+To create a new Reaction: **use POST request with a raw JSON body**
 ```
-Send a POST request to api/thoughts/thoughtId/reactions with a raw JSON body:

 {
     "reactionBody": "Woah!
 This is a Reaction to that Thought!", "username": "john.doe"
 }
 ```

-To add a Friend to a user's Friend list: Must create two Users beforehand
+To add a Friend to a user's Friend list: **must create two Users beforehand**
 ```
-Send a POST request to /api/users/userId/friends/friendId replace userId with 1st userID and friendId with 2nd userId
+Send a POST request to /api/users/userId/friends/friendId then replace userId with 1st userID and friendId with 2nd userId
 ```

 ## License